Alex-Unnippillil/next-video-site/README.md

 ## Overview
 This repository contains a Next.js example app that serves video content and demonstrates how to integrate Amazon Personalize for tailored recommendations.

+## Storage
+Video files and other assets are expected to live in an **Amazon S3** bucket.
+This is the primary storage backend for the application.

+For projects that need an alternative object store, you can point the app at any service that offers an S3‑compatible API.
+Cloudflare R2 is one such
+option: by configuring the SDK with R2's S3 endpoint and credentials, the app will interact with R2 just like it would with S3.
+This provides an escape hatch while keeping Amazon S3 as the default.

 ## Prerequisites
 - Node.js 18+
 - npm